Judge 51st HR, Yankees miss chance to move up, Rays win 9-6 (Sep 28, 2017) | FOX Sports

 Judge 51st HR, Yankees miss chance to move up, Rays win 9-6 (Sep 28, 2017)

-The Yankees stayed three games behind division-leading Boston, which fell to Houston 12-2.
-Each team has three games left and both are assured playoff spots – if they wind up even, the Yankees would host the Red Sox in a tiebreaker Monday.
+The Yankees stayed three games behind the division-leading Red Sox, routed by Houston 12-2.
+Each team has three games left and both are assured playoff spots – if they wind up even, the Yankees would host Boston in a tiebreaker Monday.

+”It’s frustrating, because we had a chance to pick up a game,” Yankees manager Joe Girardi said.

-But with the out-of-town scoreboard at Yankee Stadium showing Boston trailing by a lot, New York allowed its most runs in an inning this year.
+But with the scoreboard already showing Boston trailing by a lot, New York allowed its most runs in an inning this year.

 Judge has gotten an extra-base hit in eight straight games.
 He has 11 total hits during that span – seven homers and four doubles.
 Overall, the rookie has a career-best 11-game hitting streak.